 An important shipping point for Johnnie and other areas to the west, a daily stage was established from Amargosa to Johnnie.
-It also became a stopping point and freight stop for people and supplies heading to the new copper finds at Greenwater, California.
+It also became a stopping point, freight stop for people and supplies heading to the new copper finds at Greenwater, California.
 When the Tonopah & Tidewater Railroad was completed westward in 1907, Amargosa’s shipping activities declined as well as the town, leaving only the railroad agent and one merchant.

 Beatty – Not a ghost town, but a vital part of Death Valley mining days, Beatty is a small community today with a population of about 1,100 people.
-It was established in 1905, when the Las Vegas and Tonopah Railroad planned to come through the area.
+It was established in 1905 when the Las Vegas and Tonopah Railroad planned to come through the area.
 The town was named for Montillus Murray “Old Man” Beatty, who settled on a ranch in the Oasis Valley in 1896 and became Beatty’s first postmaster.
-A townsite was soon laid out and Ernest Alexander “Bob” Montgomery, owner of the Montgomery-Shoshone Mine near Rhyolite, built one of its first major buildings — the Montgomery Hotel.
+A townsite was soon laid out and Ernest Alexander “Bob” Montgomery, the owner of the Montgomery-Shoshone Mine near Rhyolite, built one of its first major buildings — the Montgomery Hotel.

-During Beatty’s first year, wagons pulled by teams of horses or mules hauled freight between the Bullfrog District, which included the boomtown camps of Rhyolite, Bullfrog, Gold Center, Transvaal, and Springdale; to the nearest railroad, at that time in Las Vegas.
+During Beatty’s first year, wagons pulled by teams of horses or mules hauled freight between the Bullfrog District, which included the boomtown camps of Rhyolite, Bullfrog, Gold Center, Transvaal, and Springdale, to the nearest railroad, at that time in Las Vegas.
 By the middle of 1905, some 1,500 horses were being utilized.
 That same year, Beatty gained a newspaper called the Beatty Bullfrog Miner.
-The town became a major transportation hub when the railroad arrived in October, 1906.
-The following year, in April, the Bullfrog & Goldfield Railroad arrived and the Tonopah & Tidewater added a third railroad in October 1907.
+The town became a major transportation hub when the railroad arrived in October 1906.
+The following year, in April, the Bullfrog & Goldfield Railroad arrived, and the Tonopah & Tidewater added a third railroad in October 1907.

 The Beatty area had no newspaper for decades until 1947, when the Beatty Bulletin, a supplement to the Goldfield News, began to be published.
 However, it would only last until 1956.